LT-Intro-To-AI-SY2425/a1-intro-to-python-danielaaaq/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Some similarities I realized that python and jave both share are the loops but in python you can make them shorter which makes them easier.
+However some differences I did realize were that python is just way easier to both learn and understand without getting lost halfway.

 3. What are some things that you learned through this assignment?
+Some things I have learned through this assignment were basic python opperations and syntax